1602/makedoc/README.md

 will create `./doc/code.html` and `./doc/file.html`

-You also can specify title of page using `-t` option.
+    makedoc lib/*.js

+will process whole `lib` directory.

+Other options:

+    -t title               # specify title for docs
+    -g githubname/reponame # specify github repo
+    -d lib                 # download files from lib folder of github hosted project -o ./docs              # specify output dir (by defaulf ./doc)

+more features coming soon.

 ## How my code should look like?

-Absolutely situable question.
 First of all it should be zero-indented:

 ```
 /**